fraite/pyted/readme.rst

 Overview
 ========
-Pyted is an experimental Python tkinter editor that allows a tkinter window to be designed and saved to a file.
+Pyted is an experimental Python drag and drop tkinter editor that allows a tkinter window to be designed and saved to a file.
 The saved file is Python code that can be used without any dependencies.

 Requirements
 ============